Environment, Green Tech, and Sustainability

 Although Study Abroad partners with outside organizations for some aspects of Summer Abroad Internships, the official provider for these programs is UC Davis Study Abroad and course credit is issued by UC Davis.

-After you enroll through UC Davis Study Abroad in the Environment, Green Tech, and Sustainability Internships in Spain program, you will receive the link to the online application with International Studies Abroad (ISA) and will be given information on how to complete required supplemental tasks, including:
+After you enroll through UC Davis Study Abroad in the Environment, Green Tech, and Sustainability Internships in Spain program, you will receive the link to the online student portal with Connect-123 and will be given information on how to complete required supplemental tasks, including:

-- Scheduling an advising session with a designated ISA career advisor
+- Scheduling an advising session with designated Connect-123 advisor

-The internship placement process will include a phone or Skype/Zoom/Teams call with an ISA program manager to talk about career goals and interests, and later could include a phone or Skype/Zoom/Teams interview with your potential internship placement.
+The internship placement process will include a discussion with a Connect-123 Program Manager to talk about your career goals and interests and assess your Spanish language ability, and later could include a virtualinterview with your potential internship company or organization.

 While effort will be made to accommodate your preferences, specific internship placements are not guaranteed.
 You are encouraged to be open-minded and approach the program with a willingness to learn and grow, both professionally and personally.

-You will participate in a professional internship for approximately 32-40 hours per week, typically Monday-Thursday with the occasional Friday depending on placement.
-You will be matched with an organization based on your skills, experience, career goals, and interests.
+Students will participate in a professional internship for approximately 32-40 hours per week.
+You are matched with an organization based on your skills, experience, career goals, and interests.

 All enrolled students will be placed in an internship.
 Students with relevant experience and a GPA over 2.5 may have more placement options or an internship role with greater responsibility than students without experience or a lower GPA.

-We strongly recommend that you meet with an advisor at the UC Davis Internship and Career Center (ICC) or the career center on your home campus to have your resume and cover letter reviewed prior to submitting these documents to ISA.
+We strongly recommend that you meet with an advisor at the UC Davis Internship and Career Center (ICC) or the career center on your home campus to have your resume and cover letter reviewed prior to submitting these documents to Connect-123.
 The ICC provides many online resources, such as resume, cover letter, and letter of recommendation examples.
-ISA can also provide tips for writing your cover letter and resume,

-For the Environment, Green Tech, and Sustainability Internships in Spain program, UC Davis Study Abroad partners with International Studies Abroad (ISA), a study abroad organization that offers independent study, internship, research, and service-learning programs in more than 30 countries.
-ISA offers customized internship placements to provide students with hands-on, professional experience within their chosen field.
+For the Environment, Green Tech, and Sustainability Internships in Spain program, UC Davis Study Abroad partners with Connect-123, an organization that facilitates career-related internship, service learning, and study programs for students in Barcelona, Buenos Aires, Cape Town, Dublin, Shanghai and Sydney in a wide range of fields.
+Connect-123 offers customized internship placements to provide students with hands-on, professional experience within their chosen field.
+Since 2006, Connect-123 has served thousands of students from over 600 universities and over 85 countries.

-The Environment, Green Tech, and Sustainability Internships in Spain program is a customized program designed by ISA uniquely for UC Davis Study Abroad.
-Onsite, a team of ISA staff will welcome students at the airport, lead the welcome orientation, coordinate group excursions and optional activities, and be on-call 24/7 for emergency support.
+The Environment, Green Tech, and Sustainability Internships in Spain program is a customized program designed by Connect-123 uniquely for UC Davis Study Abroad.
+On site, a team of Connect-123 staff will welcome students at the airport, lead the welcome orientation, coordinate group excursions and optional activities, and be on-call 24/7 for emergency support.

 Students participating in UC Davis Study Abroad Internships are eligible to receive Transcript Notation (TN).
 Transcript notation documents your academically approved internship on your official UC Davis transcript.
 By having your experience noted, it provides proof of where and when you participated in an internship.
 This is especially valuable for international internships that may be difficult for a prospective employer or program to contact.